thedoggybrad/urlshortener/README.md

 ## Credits
 ✓OpenAI's ChatGPT for making the majority of this project's code.<br>
-✓TheDoggyBrad for supervising and managing the development of this software
+✓TheDoggyBrad for supervising, coding and managing the development of this software

 ## How this works?
 •.htaccess - This is a very crucial file, that makes every traffic redirect to redirect.php.<br>